 Using Orbital Queries

-Use the Orbital Query page to construct and execute live, ad hoc queries on endpoints in order to gather more information from them.
-Orbital uses osquery, which allows you to query your devices like a database using basic SQL commands.
+Use Orbital’s Query page to construct and execute live queries on endpoints in order to gather more information from them.
+Orbital uses osquery, which allows you to query your endpoints like a database, using basic SQL commands.

 -

+c.
 Click Add.
-The endpoints are added to the Endpoints field:
+The endpoints are then added to the Endpoints field, as shown in the figure below.

 SQL - Enter a Query